DNA polymerase: Processivity

-DNA polymerase's rapid catalysis due to its processive nature.
+DNA polymerase's rapid catalysis is due to its processive nature.
 Processivity is a characteristic of enzymes that function on polymeric substrates.
 In the case of DNA polymerase, the degree of processivity refers to the average number of nucleotides added each time the enzyme binds a template.
 The average DNA polymerase requires about one second locating and binding a primer/template junction.
 Once it is bound, a nonprocessive DNA polymerase adds nucleotides at a rate of one nucleotide per second.
 Processive DNA polymerases, however, add multiple nucleotides per second, drastically increasing the rate of DNA synthesis.
 The degree of processivity is directly proportional to the rate of DNA synthesis.
 The rate of DNA synthesis in a living cell was first determined as the rate of phage T4 DNA elongation in phage infected E. coli.
 During the period of exponential DNA increase at 37 °C, the rate was 749 nucleotides per second.

 DNA polymerase's ability to slide along the DNA template allows increased processivity.
 There is a dramatic increase in processivity at the replication fork.
 This increase is facilitated by the DNA polymerase's association with proteins known as the sliding DNA clamp.
 The clamps are multiple protein subunits associated in the shape of a ring.
 Using the hydrolysis of ATP, a class of proteins known as the sliding clamp loading proteins open up the ring structure of the sliding DNA clamps allowing binding to and release from the DNA strand.
 Protein–protein interaction with the clamp prevents DNA polymerase from diffusing from the DNA template, thereby ensuring that the enzyme binds the same primer/template junction and continues replication.
 DNA polymerase changes conformation, increasing affinity to the clamp when associated with it and decreasing affinity when it completes the replication of a stretch of DNA to allow release from the clamp.

 DNA polymerase processivity has been studied with in vitro single-molecule experiments (namely, optical tweezers and magnetic tweezers) have revealed the synergies between DNA polymerases and other molecules of the replisome (helicases and SSBs) and with the DNA replication fork.
 These results have led to the development of synergetic kinetic models for DNA replication describing the resulting DNA polymerase processivity increase.